OmarMiniesy/Notes/Offensive Security/Windows Security/DCSync.md

 Once the attacker has extracted the hashed passwords, the following can take place:
 - Crack the passwords offline using tools like [[John the Ripper]].
-- Perform *pass the hash* attacks, which are when the attacker simply places the hashed password as is during requests.
+- Perform [[Pass the Hash]] attacks, which are when the attacker simply places the hashed password as is during requests.
 The ciphertext is enough, the attacker does not need to know the plaintext.

 ---
 ### Attack Path